 Fully embrace the idea that your style can (and probably will be) a mix of styles and can also be described as a reflection of who you are.

-My style isn’t just simply traditional glam – it’s always evolving, pushing limits and including maybe an item or two in each space that makes me uncomfortable.
+My style isn’t just simply modern traditional – it’s always evolving, taking risks and including maybe an item or two in each space that makes me uncomfortable.
 It’s my bold personality.
 My personal history.
 It’s how a room makes me and others who are in that room feel – that’s my style.
 You may have to dig deeper for this one…but maybe this post can help.

 4 // Only buy what you truly love